mirkokiefer/spawn.js/readme.md

 helloWorldWorker.emit('talk_to_me');
 ```

-When spawning a function, LivelyWorkers essentially returns you an [EventEmitter](http://nodejs.org/docs/v0.4.7/api/events.html#events.EventEmitter) that gets synced between the master and child process.
+When spawning a function, spawn.js essentially returns you an [EventEmitter](http://nodejs.org/docs/v0.4.7/api/events.html#events.EventEmitter) that gets synced between the master and child process.

 So in the example above 'helloWorldWorker' and the 'events' parameter in 'helloWorldFunction' are EventEmitters synced to each other.